beekarthik-ai/JournalBot/README.md

 # JournalBot
-#### A journalling web app that uses Google Cloud's NLP API to help you monitor your mental health
+#### A journalling web app that uses Google Cloud's NLP API to help you  monitor mental health